PLEASE NOTE THAT THE BORDER BETWEEN CANADA AND THE USA IS CURRENTLY CLOSED. PLEASE CONTACT THE CANADA BORDER SERVICES AGENCY FOR MORE INFORMATION

 You are permitted to leave your vessel in Canada if you plan to make a series of visits to Canada throughout the boating season.
-You must advise the CBSA border services officer of your plans at the time of your initial arrival in Canada and provide the officer the anticipated date that the boat will leave Canada.
+You must advise the border services officer of your plans at the time of your initial arrival in Canada and provide the officer the anticipated date that the vessel will leave Canada.

-If you wish to leave your vessel in Canada for repair or storage at the end of the boating season, or if you wish to import your vessel strictly for those services, you or your agent must provide the CBSA with the following information:
+If you wish to leave your vessel in Canada for repair or storage at the end of the boating season, or if you wish to import your vessel strictly for those services, you or your agent, must provide the CBSA with the following information: